 Due to numerous risks and uncertainties associated with FDA review, inspections and approvals related to the Company's products or the labeled indications of such products, ongoing compliance requirements and capacity expansion efforts at the Company's Boca Facility and future commercialization of the Company's products, including the Company's ability to obtain adequate quantities of FDA-approved plasma with proper specifications on acceptable terms for use in the Company's manufacturing process, as well as the additional uncertainties surrounding the COVID-19 pandemic (see Note 10), the Company is unable to estimate with certainty the amounts of increased capital outlays and operating expenditures required to fund its commercial and development activities.
 The Company's current estimates may be subject to change as circumstances regarding its business requirements evolve.
 Failure to secure any necessary financing in a timely manner and on commercially reasonable terms could have a material adverse effect on the Company's business plan and financial performance and it could be forced to delay or discontinue its commercialization, product development or clinical activities or delay or discontinue the approval efforts for any of the Company's products or product candidates.
-The Company has reported cumulative losses since inception in June 2004 through March 31, 2021 of \$358.8 million.
+The Company has reported cumulative losses since inception in June 2004 through September 30, 2021 of \$395.5 million.
 As such, these factors raise substantial doubt about the Company's ability to continue as a going concern.
 The accompanying consolidated financial statements do not include any adjustments related to the recoverability and classification of asset carrying amounts and the classification of liabilities that might be necessary from the outcome of this uncertainty.

-The Company may decide to raise capital through public or private equity offerings or debt financings, or obtain a bank credit facility or enter into corporate collaboration and licensing arrangements.
+During the nine months ended September 30, 2021, the Company raised \$67.3 million from the sale of its common stock (see Note 8).
+On October 25, 2021, the Company completed an underwritten public offering which raised an additional \$53.9 million from the sale of its common stock (see Note 14).
 The sale of additional equity or debt securities, if convertible, could result in dilution to the Company's existing stockholders and, in such event, the market value of its common stock may decline.
 The incurrence of additional indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company's operations or other financing alternatives.
 In addition, the Company is exploring additional contract manufacturing arrangements and other business development opportunities, which may provide additional liquidity to the Company.